hadronized/blog/state_of_luminance.md

 ## Today

 Today, luminance is almost stable – it still receives massive architecture redesign from time to time, but it’ll hit the `1.0.0` release soon.
-As a discussed with [kvark] lately, luminance is not about the same scope as [gfx]’s one.
+As discussed with [kvark] lately, luminance is not about the same scope as [gfx]’s one.
 The goals of luminance are:

 - To be a typesafe, stateless and bindless OpenGL framework.